rajko-horvat/OpenCiv1/README.md

 Currently, you can contribute to this repository in one of the following ways:
 <ul>
 <li>By testing the game functionality and submitting Issues,</li>
-<li>By translating the part(s) of the code from pseudo assembly language to native C# language (for details see <a href="https://github.com/rajko-horvat/OpenCiv1/wiki/Introduction-to-code-translating">Introduction to code translating</a>),</li>
+<li>By translating disassembly to a new native C# code (for details see <a href="https://github.com/rajko-horvat/OpenCiv1/wiki/Introduction-to-code-translating">Introduction to code translating</a>).
+The current focus is on translating disassembly to a new native C# code, and fixing the parts of the code that are the most buggy.</li>
+<li>By documenting the rules of the game from the game manual.
+After transition from disassembly to native C# is complete,
+the game code should be checked, compared and fixed to comply with the rules specified in the game manual.</li>
 <li>By designing parts of a 'Default' Visual and Audio theme (which must preserve original Game appearance and feel as much as possible, SVG and MIDI/SoundFonts would be the best),</li>
 <li>By designing parts of a 'Custom' Visual and Audio theme(s) (SVG and MIDI/SoundFonts would be the best).</li>
 </ul>